awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_LIBRARY.md

 Specifies that if a library with the same name as this one already exists, the existing library is replaced\.
 REPLACE commits immediately\.
 If a UDF that depends on the library is running concurrently, the UDF might fail or return unexpected results, even if the UDF is running within a transaction\.
 You must be the owner or a superuser to replace a library\.

  *library\_name*
 The name of the library to be installed\.
 You can't create a library that contains a module with the same name as a Python Standard Library module or an Amazon Redshift preinstalled Python module\.
 If an existing user\-installed library uses the same Python package as the library to be installed , you must drop the existing library before installing the new library\.
-For more information, see [Python Language Support for UDFs](udf-python-language-support.md)\.
+For more information, see [Python language support for UDFs](udf-python-language-support.md)\.

 LANGUAGE plpythonu
 The language to use\.
 Python \(plpythonu\) is the only supported language\.
 Amazon Redshift supports Python version 2\.7\.
 For more information, go to [www\.python\.org](https://www.python.org/)\.